Completing the Travel Authorization Form…

 International Travel – Signature of International Affairs Center approving an international travel grant if applicable.

 Additional estimate of expense needs to be added to Travel Authorization prior to trip – If traveler knows ahead of time of an expense s/he will have prior to trip but after a Travel Authorization has been submitted, approved, and encumbered, they will need to prepare an Addendum (if the dollar amount is over $100.00) asking that the additional estimate be added to the encumbrance of the original TA.
 The original TA number must be referenced and all authorizing officials’ signatures must be obtained before forwarding memo to the Travel Account Specialists in the Office of the Controller for additional encumbrance.
-If the dollar amount is under $100.00 you can email the Travel Account Specialist at email@example.com with the information.
+If the dollar amount is under $100.00 you can email the Travel Department at firstname.lastname@example.org or email@example.com with the information.

 Maximum Allowable for reimbursement – If the individual traveler has been issued a maximum dollar amount from their department head for a trip, then the Travel Authorization Form should not exceed that dollar amount.
 For example if the traveler is granted a $500 maximum toward a trip then the maximum dollar amount should be noted on the form and the Estimated Cost or Maximum Allowable Column should equal $500.
 The maximum allowable dollar amounts should be allocated in the following order: Registration Fees, Airfare or other mode of transportation, lodging, and then subsistence.
 If traveler requests reimbursement that exceeds the maximum dollar amount on the original TA, then a memo must accompany the travel reimbursement form, signed by their vice president, authorizing payment to exceed the original maximum allowable.